qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - why is this app not showing attachments
 - no attachment support
 - why attachments are not working
-- my inbox list shows no attachments on messages that definitely should have attachments in the messages themselves the attachments that should be there are missing other email clients show these attachments tbsp tbsp
+- my inbox list shows no attachments on messages that definitely should have attachments in the messages themselves the attachments that should be there are missing other email clients show these attachments normally
 - why do i not get all attachments
 - why can i not download attachments